maddie-maddela/R-Project/README.md

 ![Code_Snippet_01](https://github.com/maddies-codespace/R-Project/assets/141537679/62297163-da0d-4820-8e23-bbacb5923411)

 Let us load and prep this data in R Studio.
+The path needs to be changed to the appropriate file location for this code to work.

 ![Code_Snippet_02](https://github.com/maddies-codespace/R-Project/assets/141537679/11d5100c-a2a3-4048-a652-6e59d431a03b)